 Deep within the board gaming sphere are different genres of gameplay that you may not know about.
 One of our favorite types are deck building games.
 Like the title insists, the main element of deck building games is the construction of your own personal deck of cards.
-Each player has their own deck up cards that they are carefully constructing in order to obtain power and money, upgrade their character, and unlock specific abilities.
-We will go over some of the best deck building games.
+Each player has their own deck of cards that they are carefully constructing in order to obtain power and money, upgrade their character, and unlock specific abilities.
+We will go over some of the best deck building games currently on the market.

 If you have heard of a very popular game called Magic: The Gathering, then you may know that it is a very intense game that involves players bringing their own pre-prepared decks to the table top.
 Deck building games are a bit of a step back from an intense game of Magic: The Gathering, as they don’t involve having to learn each cards and carefully craft your deck before gameplay.
 You will not have to worry about players with the most money overpowering you as they can afford the more powerful cards.